treykeown/arguably/etc/pypi/PYPI_README.md

 def some_function(required, not_required=2, *others: int, option: float = 3.14):
     """
     this function is on the command line!

-    :param required: a required parameter
+    Args:
-    :param not_required: this one isn't required, since it has a default
+        required: a required parameter
-    :param others: all the other positional arguments go here
+        not_required: this one isn't required, since it has a default *others: all the other positional arguments go here
-    :param option: [-x] an option, short name is in brackets
+        option: [-x] an option, short name is in brackets
     """
     ...
 ```